aswin-s/react-native-app-bg-color/README.md

 # react-native-app-bg-color

-Allows to set the app background color
+Allows you to change the root app background color from a react native view.

 ## Installation